plone/documentation/develop/addons/components/genericsetup.rst

 ======================================================
-Add-on installation and export framework: GenericSetup
+Add-on Installation And Export framework: GenericSetup
 ======================================================

 .. admonition:: Description

     GenericSetup is a framework to modify the Plone site during add-on package installation and uninstallation.

     It provides XML-based rules to change the site settings.